ch32-rs/wchisp/README.md

 > cargo install wchisp --force
 ```

+### Prebuilt Binaries

+Prebuilt binaries are available on the Github Actions Page.
+Click the newest runs at [Github Actions Page](https://github.com/ch32-rs/wchisp/actions/workflows/rust.yml) and download the binary from "Artifacts" section.

 ### Note for Windows

 If you are using Windows, you need to install the WinUSB driver for your device.